jshun/ppopp20-ae/README.md

 as an argument to the script.
 If "QUICK" is passed as an argument to the script, the experiments will only be run on com-orkut.

-Note: "HyperBFS" corresponds to "Hypertree" in the paper and "HyperKCore-Efficient" corresponds to "WE k-core" in the paper.
+Note: "HyperBFS" corresponds to "Hypertree" in the paper, "HyperKCore" corresponds to "WI k-core" in the paper, and "HyperKCore-Efficient" corresponds to "WE k-core" in the paper.

 ```